wrightmat/dnd-eberron/characters/Thana Winslow.md

 ### Family

 Thana has no family in Sarlona, but has at least some family alive in Aerenal.
-Her uncle, Elyon, is an Deathguard Warden in Shae Cairdal, whose domain is Sarlona
+Her uncle, Elyon, is an Deathguard Warden in Shae Cairdal, whose domain is Sarlona.

+Her father has similar hair and such as her, while her mother has similar features with blonde hair.

 Her grandmother ("mee-maw") is a Deathless who is entombed in the basement of the Temple to the Undying Court in Shae Cairdal.